On this page:

 In addition to the University’s academic and financial aid awards, the Department of Human Communication and Theatre offers the Baker Duncan Fine Arts Scholarship, to an exceptional student's talent in debate.

 Baker Duncan Debate Scholarships are competitive, merit-based, and renewable scholarships for students who participate in Trinity's Debate program with an annual award of $10,000.

 The Drama Endowment Fund is available to theatre majors for self-initiated productions.
 The Fund also provides for work with high-profile guest artists, who visit campus for six weeks each year to work on our main stage productions.
-Please contact Lupita Puente for more information.
+Please contact Andrew Hansen for more information.

 Today, cross-cultural understanding is as much a practical necessity as an educational standard.
 Study abroad is an embodiment of the liberal arts ideals and a sign of the initiative and breadth often looked for by employers.

 Venture to London, Paris, Florence, Edinburgh, Mexico City, Tokyo, and around the world!
 Students are strongly encouraged to go abroad in order to gain an international perspective, study art in the world’s great museums, and to see extraordinary works of architecture.